-4.11.3 PKCS #11 Tools
+4.11.4 PKCS#11 Tools

-BIND 9 includes a minimal set of tools to operate the HSM, including pkcs11-keygen to generate a new key pair within the HSM, pkcs11-list to list objects currently available, and pkcs11-destroy to remove objects.
+BIND 9 includes a minimal set of tools to operate the HSM, including pkcs11-keygen to generate a new key pair within the HSM, pkcs11-list to list objects currently available, pkcs11-destroy to remove objects, and pkcs11-tokens to list available tokens.

 In UNIX/Linux builds, these tools are built only if BIND 9 is configured with the -with-pkcs11 option.
-(NOTE: If -with-pkcs11 is set to "yes", rather than to the path of the PKCS #11 provider, then the tools will be built but the provider will be left undefined.
+(Note: If -with-pkcs11 is set to "yes", rather than to the path of the PKCS#11 provider, then the tools will be built but the provider will be left undefined.
 Use the -m option or the PKCS11_PROVIDER environment variable to specify the path to the provider.)

-4.11.4 Using the HSM
+4.11.5 Using the HSM

-First, we must set up the runtime environment so the OpenSSL and PKCS #11 libraries can be loaded:
+For OpenSSL-based PKCS#11, we must first set up the runtime environment so the OpenSSL and PKCS#11 libraries can be loaded:

-'''

-$ export LD_LIBRARY_PATH=/opt/pkcs11/usr/lib:${LD_LIBRARY_PATH}
+\$ export LD_LIBRARY_PATH=/opt/pkcs11/usr/lib:\${LD_LIBRARY_PATH}

-'''